Code-Institute-Submissions/Help-Hand-Org/README.md

 •	Gallery Section: Pictures and videos of past project by the Foundation will be on display in this section for visitors to see how much the foundation has achieved over the years.

-•	News Section: A section whereby visitors and members can get updated recent informations about projects, meetings and all importants information.
+•	News Section: A section whereby visitors and members can get updated recent informations about projects, meetings and all important information.

 •	Policy: A link to legal terms and conditions for membership, adoption of project e.t.c